202201419/Pre-KDU-2026/README.md

 join category ca on c.category_id = ca.category_id;<br>
 <img width="1630" height="305" alt="Screenshot 2025-12-01 111706" src="https://github.com/user-attachments/assets/c036b997-36ac-45d9-84d9-788dbd89d159" /><br>

-The execution time after indexing reduces.<br>
+The execution time after indexing increases a bit(maybe because if smaller dataset).<br>
 So after creating index on category_id, the database was able to perform the JOIN using indexing rather than scanning the full content table row by row.<br>
-This reduces the number of row comparisons, so EXPLAIN ANALYZE shows faster execution. <br>
+This should reduce the number of row comparisons, so EXPLAIN ANALYZE should show faster execution. <br>

 Q1.
 Why do we use Foreign Keys?<br>